By Clinical Partners on Friday, 30 May 2025

 Substance/medication-induced bipolar disorder

-Recent studies have revealed that some individuals undergoing antidepressant treatment, such as medication or electroconvulsive therapy, may develop manic or hypomanic episodes that persist beyond the effect of the treatment.
+Recent studies have revealed that some people undergoing antidepressant treatment, such as medication or electroconvulsive therapy, may develop manic or hypomanic episodes that persist beyond the effect of the treatment.

 Illegal drugs like cocaine or amphetamines can also trigger medication-induced bipolar disorder.
 Symptoms may include elevated mood that persists even after the substance has cleared the body.

 Diagnosing substance and medication-induced bipolar disorder is complex and requires a skilled psychiatrist.
-If you are experiencing negative reactions while taking medication, it's important to seek professional help promptly.
+If you are experiencing negative reactions while taking medication, it's important to seek help quickly.

 Related articles